 The enhanced accelerated allowance is intended to encourage businesses to invest in assets used in renewable energy production sooner rather than later, to assist with alleviating pressure on the national electricity grid.
 Temporary investment allowances have been shown to induce larger responses sooner.
 Government recognises that significant projects may require a longer lead time, but also seeks to support smaller businesses in adding generation capacity to the grid.
 Furthermore, the incentive aims to encourage those that would not have invested in renewable energy if it were not for the incentive.
-Remaining prudent with the budget constraint is important to generate as much value for taxpayer's contributions as possible.
+Many large projects were already being planned before the incentive was announced.
+Remaining prudent with the budget constraint it is important to generate as much value for taxpayer's contributions as possible.
 As such, it is proposed that the enhanced renewable energy tax incentive should be available for a period of 2 years and apply to qualifying new and unused assets brought into use for the first time on or after 1 March 2023 and before 1 March 2025.